robhazan/deal-api/implementation-guidance.md

 **Bidirectional model (optional):** When both parties agree to support bidirectionality, either party may initiate a deal or propose a revision by pushing (POST) to the counterparty's endpoint, and both parties implement both POST and GET.
 In this model, the buyer can also push DealResponse objects directly to the seller's endpoint for faster acceptance/rejection notification, and may initiate deals or propose revisions of their own.
 The conflict resolution rules described in [Revision Semantics](#revision-semantics) (simultaneous proposals, stale acceptance) apply only when both parties are actively pushing.

-**Push endpoint message types:** The push endpoint accepts two message types via HTTP POST:
+**Push endpoint message types:** The push endpoint accepts three message types via HTTP POST:

 - **Deal object** — used to create a new deal or propose a revision.
 The Deal object contains `currentrevision` with the proposed changes.
 - **DealResponse object** — used to accept or reject an existing proposed revision.
 The DealResponse references the target revision by `revisionid` and communicates the verdict via `negotiationstatus`.
+- **DealSignal object** — used to convey a lightweight, non-obligating intent that changes neither deal terms nor lifecycle status, such as a buyer request to resume a paused deal.
+A DealSignal has a top-level `signaltype` and `signalid` and no term fields, `revisionid`, or `negotiationstatus`.

-Implementations should distinguish between the two based on the payload structure: a DealResponse has a top-level `revisionid` and `negotiationstatus` with no deal term fields; a Deal push has the full Deal object structure.
+Implementations should distinguish among the three based on the payload structure: a DealResponse has a top-level `revisionid` and `negotiationstatus` with no deal term fields; a DealSignal has a top-level `signaltype` and `signalid` with no `revisionid`, `negotiationstatus`, or deal term fields; a Deal push has the full Deal object structure.
 A counter-revision (proposing alternative terms in response to a proposal) is communicated as a new Deal push, not as a DealResponse.

 To ensure data integrity, implementers are encouraged to implement periodic polling as a fallback mechanism to handle any missed push notifications.